 - There should be a unit test case for each module, and before implementing the change into the module, the module should pass the test.

-- Bugs found during the unit test cases should be fixed before going to the next phase.
+- Bugs found during the unit test cases should be fixed before the next phase.

 - Try to cover all paths through the unit test cases and give more attention to the loop conditions.

-- Always use a version control system so that you can easily track the changes of your script.
+- Always use a version control system to track your script’s changes easily.

 - Perform the unit tests more frequently and continuously.